voxel51/fiftyone/e2e/README.md

     visit
     [cypress command line](https://docs.cypress.io/guides/guides/command-line)
     page.
--   To interpret results of visual regression tests, check to see if anything

 **Note: E2E tests communicate to the app via port 8787 and use `cypress` as the database name.**